danbev/learning-v8/README.md

 The `js2c` target produces the libraries.cc file which is used by other targets, for example by `v8_snapshot` which produces a snapshot_blob.bin file.

-To see where these bin files are used lets step through and see:

-    $ . ./setenv.sh

-The above is only required once per shell.
-TODO: fix this using rpath or something.

     $ lldb hello_world
     (lldb) br s -n main
     (lldb) r